Michael-Boethas/cristina/README.md

-This is the repository for the Portfolio website of Crisitna Jimenez, built with Next.js, TypeScript and Tailwind CSS
+This is the Portfolio website of Crisitna Jimenez

+Table of contents: